-- 3.9.
-The Council has available a range of consultation and engagement methods to reach a broad range of stakeholders.
-In addition to any statutory requirements the Council will use the method or methods appropriate to the policy document in question, having regard to issues such as digital exclusion, equalities considerations and accessibility. - 3.10.
-Outside of formal consultation periods the Council seeks to undertake 'continuous engagement' activity that we undertake or make use of at different stages of the plan-making process.
+3.9 The Council has available a range of consultation and engagement methods to reach a broad range of stakeholders.
+In addition to any statutory requirements, the Council will use the method or methods appropriate to the policy document in question.
+This will consider issues such as digital exclusion, equalities considerations and accessibility.
+Where possible, the Council will look to co-ordinate consultation and engagement activities.

+3.10 Outside of formal consultation periods the Council seeks to undertake 'continuous engagement' activity that we undertake or make use of at different stages of the planmaking process.
 This 'continuous' approach to engagement helps us gain a broad range of views, lessens the burden on the community of having to engage during formal consultation periods and helps to minimise costs.
 The methods that may be used are set out in Table 3.